poseidon-framework/poseidon-framework.github.io/xerxes.md

 These cases are detected and an error is thrown.
 For of `F2`, `F3` and `FST` it suggests to use the "vanilla" versions of the statistics if that makes sense.
 This is particularly relevant for so-called "Outgroup-F3-Statistics", where we sometimes use a single haploid reference genome in position `C`.
 Use `F3vanilla` in that case.

 #### Whitepaper

-The repository comes with a [detailed whitepaper](https://github.com/poseidon-framework/poseidon-analysis-hs/blob/main/docs/xerxes_whitepaper.pdf) that describes some more mathematica details of the methods implemented here.
+The repository comes with a [detailed whitepaper](https://github.com/poseidon-framework/poseidon-analysis-hs/blob/main/docs/xerxes_whitepaper.pdf) that describes some more mathematical details of the methods implemented here.

 ### RAS (in development)